 What do Movie Production Companies do?

 Usually operating under the umbrella of a major studio like 20th Century Fox, either as a sister company, subsidiary, or division, production companies are responsible for getting movies made.
-Production houses are tasked with securing finances for a feature film as well as scripting, casting, and even marketing of a film.
+Production houses are tasked with securing finances for a feature film as well as scripting, casting, and even the marketing of a film.
 For the larger production houses, the funds are made available from the parent company.

 Entertainment companies like Warner Bros. operate several different divisions, making movies, television programs, video games, video production, and so on.
 With this business plan, parent companies are able to keep all the revenue from different streams.
 For example, Disney owns Marvel Comics and the rights to the movies, comics, action figures, and games.